Complying With Laws to Protect Historic Properties

 Other Laws Governing Cultural Resources in Texas

-Although the National Historic Preservation Act and the Antiquities Code of Texas are the primary laws governing cultural resource management in Texas, state law also requires the THC be notified in writing of work other than normal maintenance proposed on historic county courthouses or buildings designated as Recorded Texas Historic Landmarks.
+Although the NHPA and the Code are the primary laws governing cultural resource management in Texas, state law also requires the THC be notified in writing of work other than normal maintenance proposed on historic county courthouses or buildings designated as Recorded Texas Historic Landmarks.
+Texas laws related to cemeteries are in Chapters 711-715 of the Texas Health and Safety Code and the Texas Administrative Code, Title 13, Part 2, Chapter 22.
 Additionally, owners of buildings seeking federal income tax credits must consult with the THC regarding the proposed work.